Shortrope/AccordionJS/README.md

 </p>
 ```

-The variable 'singleOpen' is a boolean.
-If true, only one item can be open at a time.
+The variable 'singleOpen': If true, only one item can be open at a time.
 If false, multiple items may be open concurently.
+The variable 'icons': If true, show +/- icons.

 The transition time can be set in the accordion.mak.css file which has one selector w two properties: